Interspecies entanglement with impurity atoms in a lattice gas: Many-body case for impurities on a lattice

 We see strong features of the many-body physics of the majority species entering the dynamics as we further increase $U_1$, so that $U_1/J$ is larger than the critical value for the Superfluid-Mott Insulator transition.
+In 1D this critical value has been reported as, $(U/J)_c \approx 3.3$~\cite{Kuhner2000}.
 For $U_1=8J$ we see that the visibility has a very different shape, which is characteristic now of the behaviour when the majority species is in a Mott Insulator regime for $U_{12}=0$.
-We see that the visibility $V_1$ here has a minimum at zero inter-species interaction.
-This can be understood, because in the Mott Insulator the particles are exponentially localised at each lattice site.
+We see that the visibility $V_1$ here has a minimum at zero interspecies interaction.
+This can be understood as being due to the fact, in the Mott Insulator the particles are exponentially localised at each lattice site.
 This results in a broadening of their momentum distributions and causes the dip in the height of the momentum peak.
-For low inter-species interaction the particles from the species $2$ do not have sufficiently strong interactions to excite species $1$ atoms out of the Mott Insulator entirely, but they do lead to some delocalisation through virtual amplitudes to create such excitations.
+For low interspecies interaction the particles from the species $2$ do not have sufficiently strong interactions to excite species $1$ atoms out of the Mott Insulator entirely, but they do lead to some delocalisation through virtual amplitudes to create such excitations.
 This can also be seen in an increase of the von Neumann entropy.
-If we look at the $U_1=8J$ line in Fig.~\ref{num1}(b) the subsequent local maxima on the both sides of the minimum occurring at $U_{12}=0$ happen due the increase in $U_{12}$ where the effect of the presence of a second species becomes stronger.
+If we look at the $U_1=8J$ line in figure~\ref{num1}(b) the subsequent local maxima on the both sides of the minimum occurring at $U_{12}=0$ happen due the increase in $U_{12}$ where the effect of the presence of a second species becomes stronger.
 As $U_{12}$ becomes comparable to $U_{1}$, the energy input due to the presence of a species $2$ particle disrupts the localized phase as the energy penalty for having a double occupation of species $1$ is comparable to the energy required to put two particles from the different species on a single site.
 Thus the species $1$ particles begin to delocalise and the visibility increases substantially.
 However further increasing $U_{12}$ imposes a restriction on this delocalisation process which causes a drop in the visibility again.